blueschistrocks/School_District_Analysis/README.md

 ### Effect on Thomas High School
 Since the math and reading scores were re-calculated the effect on Thomas Hight School was negligible.
-However, if the scores were not recalculated the effect would have been significant, see below for the Thomas High School Scores without the 9th grade class prior to the recalculation.
+However, if the scores were not recalculated the affect would have been significant, see below for the Thomas High School Scores without the 9th grade class prior to the recalculation.
 ![image](https://github.com/blueschistrocks/School_District_Analysis/blob/5b3604d5cf8a72544905f8617c70cf9c899ce176/Resources/THS_before_recal.png)

-## Effect of 9th Grade Math and Reading Score Removal### Math and Reading Scores by Grade
+## Effect of 9th Grade Math and Reading Score Removal and Math and Reading Scores by Grade
 The effect of the removal of the scores for the 9th grade class was that there were no grades to analyze therefore no information could be obtained regarding the 9th grade class.
+Math and Reading scores by other grades at Thomas High School or in all grades in other schools were not affected due to the re-calculation.

 ![M-by Grade](https://github.com/blueschistrocks/School_District_Analysis/blob/a15a3a14f1ad207569b22df3e98119b5a49d110a/Resources/Average_Math_by_Grade.png)
 ![reading by Grade ](https://github.com/blueschistrocks/School_District_Analysis/blob/a15a3a14f1ad207569b22df3e98119b5a49d110a/Resources/Average_Reading_by_Grade.png)

 ### Scores by School Spending
+Scores by school spending were not affected.
 ![Scores by School Spending](https://github.com/blueschistrocks/School_District_Analysis/blob/2cecb0f109a6617964de9a82077c49d01c95c4a0/Resources/Scores_by_Spending.png)

 ### Scores by School Size
+Scores by school size were not affected.
 ![Scores by School Size](https://github.com/blueschistrocks/School_District_Analysis/blob/2cecb0f109a6617964de9a82077c49d01c95c4a0/Resources/Scores_by_Size.png)

 ### Scores by School Type
+Scores by school Type were not affected.
 ![Scores by School Type](https://github.com/blueschistrocks/School_District_Analysis/blob/2cecb0f109a6617964de9a82077c49d01c95c4a0/Resources/Scores_by_Type.png)

 ## Summary